ZenUml/docs/blog/2024/2024-02-07-sequence-diagram-in-business-process-modeling.md

 While other diagramming techniques have their place, sequence diagrams excel at concisely yet comprehensively depicting **business process interactions**.
 Their clarity, communication benefits, and troubleshooting advantages make them a powerful modeling tool that should be in every business analyst's toolkit.
 So don't overlook sequence diagrams when mapping out your organization's key process flows.

+---

+> Find our more on [The Ultimate Guide to Business Process Modeling](/docs/concepts-and-methodologies/business-process-modelling-guide)

 > Zenuml detailed feature roadmap available [here](/roadmap).